txrx0101/dodao-docusaurus/docs/community-programs/tester-program.md

 How to get some DEV test tokens

-How to test devopsdao as customer
+How to test Dodao as customer
 Our Social Channels

 https://twitter.com/devops_dao